8libra/python101/unit11/README.md

 ## 11.6 Discussion

-Let's review the capstone together and look at what we have achieved.
+Let's review the capstone together, discuss potential optimizations and reflect on what we have achieved.

 ## 11.7 Important Concepts